 5. Make a plan and stick to it

 Articulate what you want to do next, determine what you’re willing to do to get there, then set immediate and actionable goals.
-Create a list of things you’ll need to accomplish in order to make a successful transition: finalize resume; polish the Linkedin profile; get your narrative straight; research companies (use resources like Crunchbase, Glassdoor and Linkedin); connect with a handful of choice recruiters; and start reaching out to two or more contacts on a weekly basis while tracking progress.
+Create a list of things you’ll need to accomplish in order to make a successful transition: finalize resume; polish the Linkedin profile; get your narrative straight; research companies (use resources like Crunchbase, Glassdoor, Inc 500, and Linkedin); connect with a handful of choice recruiters; and start reaching out to two or more contacts on a weekly basis while tracking progress.
 Resist the temptation to blindly apply to job listings online out of sheer desperation.
 Do your prep work, complete the research and find someone to refer you in to the target company.

 6. Identify potential points of failure

 Think about obstacles that might prevent you from achieving your goals and address them.
-The first one that comes to mind is our nagging and persistent inner critic (left to their own devices these little beasts can absolutely crush our dreams).
-Others include self-doubt, low self-esteem, lack of confidence, low energy, insufficient time, tendency to procrastinate, and fear of the unknown.
+The first one that comes to mind is our nagging and persistent inner critic (left to their own devices these little beasts will absolutely crush our dreams).
+Others include conflicting priorities, self-doubt, low self-esteem, lack of confidence, low energy, insufficient time, tendency to procrastinate, and fear of the unknown.
 Here’s some good news.
 While they may seem overwhelming at first, not a single one is insurmountable (at least in my experience).

 7. Hire a pro